01miru/fileuploaderjs/README.md

 ```

 Full example with simple php file available in example directory.

+### On complete event

+Data parameter contains response from server.
+If content type of response is JSON, will be automaticly converted to object or array.

+Status parameter contains status code from response (ex.
+200, 302..)

+### On error

+Same as above.

 ### Supported browsers
 IE 10+, Chrome 7+, FIrefox 4+, Safari 5+, Opera 12+, iOS Safari 5+, Android Browser 3+.
 Supports also all other mobile browsers excpet Opera Mini 8.